 The announcer made it very clear in case the public did not notice by saying, “She turned her head to the right and down, just as she did it the last ceremony.
 This does not appear to be an accident.”

 Clearly, it was an act of public defiance in the face of Soviet tanks that had so recently crushed the Czechoslovakian uprising.

 Combined with her stunning gymnastic performances, the gesture made her the star of the Games and immediately Věra Čáslavská became the heroine of the 1968 Olympics. Čáslavská was revered by Czech people for her brave demonstration on the world’s biggest stage, and she was awarded Czechoslovakia’s Sportsperson of the Year award in 1968 (for the fourth and final time).

-For her consistent support of the Czechoslovak democratization movement (the so-called “Prague Spring”) in 1968, and during the purges which followed the Soviet-led invasion in August 1968, she was deprived of the right to travel abroad and participate in public sport events both in Czechoslovakia and abroad.
+For her consistent support of the Czechoslovak democratization movement (the so-called “Prague Spring”) in 1968, and during the purges that followed the Soviet-led invasion in August 1968, she was deprived of the right to travel abroad and participate in public sports events both in Czechoslovakia and abroad.

 She had also signed the Two Thousand Words Manifesto (full title: Two Thousand Words that Belong to Workers, Farmers, Officials, Scientists, Artists, and Everybody; Czech: Dva tisíce slov, které patří dělníkům, zemědělcům, úředníkům, umělcům a všem) published in June of 1968, that called for deeper pro-democratic changes.

 At home, Věra Čáslavská faced persecution from the post-invasion hard-line Communist regime.
 She was effectively forced into retirement and was considered a persona non grata for many years in her home country.
 Czechoslovak authorities even refused to publish her autobiography and insisted that it be heavily censored when it was finally released in Japan.